 There are plenty of ways to easily get your dose of protein in the morning without having to try too hard — and while eggs are always a good idea, they aren't your only option.
 Here are 20 recipes to get you going.

-We're hitting the beginner basics of protein this month in our Protein 101 series.
-When we talk about high-protein and complete sources of protein, these things have specific meanings it's great to master.
+We hit the beginner basics of protein in our Protein 101 series.
+When we talk about high-protein and complete sources of protein, these things have specific meanings outlined below.

 20 Ways to Eat More Protein for Breakfast